Rakefet Russak-Aminoach

-Rakefet Russak-Aminoach (רקפת רוסק עמינח; born February 1, 1966) is a Managing Partner at Team8, a global venture fund, and the Chairperson of Hailo Technologies.
-Russak Aminoach served as President and CEO of Bank Leumi from May 1, 2012, to October 2019.
+Rakefet Russak-Aminoach (רקפת רוסק עמינח; born February 1, 1966) is a Managing Partner at Team8, a global venture fund.
+Russak Aminoach served as president and CEO of Bank Leumi from May 1, 2012, to October 2019.
 In 2024 Rakefet joined the board of BNY.

 Russak-Aminoach was named in Fortune Magazine's "100 Most Powerful Women in Business" list three times (2015, 2016, 2018), She was also named one of American Banker's 2024 Most Influential Women in Fintech.
 Rakefet is considered a pioneer in the digital banking field and is known for launching Pepper, Israel's first mobile-only bank.

 Early life and education

 Russak-Aminoach was born and raised in Tel Aviv, Israel.
 She is the daughter of Rachel and Shmuel Russak, CPA, and the second of three daughters.
-After completing high school, Russak-Aminoach immediately began her academic studies at Tel Aviv University, within the framework of Atuda, the Israeli military's Academic Reserves Program.
+After completing high school, Russak-Aminoach began her academic studies at Tel Aviv University, within the framework of Atuda, the Israeli military's Academic Reserves Program.
 After graduating with a B.A. (summa cum laude) in economics and accounting. she began an M.B.A. program at Tel Aviv University, specializing in Finance, while lecturing at the university's Accounting Faculty.
-Again, she graduated with honors (cum laude) and later on completed her LLB at Tel Aviv University.
+Again, she graduated with honors and later on completed her LLB at Tel Aviv University.
 Russak-Aminoach served in the Israel Defense Forces as a lecturer in the IDF Command & Staff College, where she taught Operations Research and Project Management.